 - Technical review checklist

-You’ll also get free one-on-one coaching with a tutor.
+You’ll also get one-on-one coaching with a tutor.
 You get access to the course materials immediately and you keep access until you pass, no matter how long it takes.

 Do you mark extra cases?